A guide to supercritical CO2 fluid extract in 2022

 Is CO2 extraction better than cold pressed?

-Supercritical CO2 extraction is best because oxygen-free environments and low temperatures are particularly important when extracting fragile oils like plant essentical oil.
+Supercritical CO2 extraction is optimization because oxygen-free environments and low temperatures are particularly important when extracting fragile oils like plant essentical oil.

 By keeping temperatures low and extracting all the ‘active’ components, supercritical co2 extraction able to preserve and protect the complete botanical, skin-loving properties of the plant essentical oil.